openvinotoolkit/open_model_zoo/demos/object_detection_demo/README.md

     -loop                     Optional.
 Enable reading the input in a loop.
     -no_show                  Optional.
 Do not show processed video.
     -u                        Optional.
 List of monitors to show initially.
+    -yolo_af                  Optional.
+Use advanced postprocessing/filtering algorithm for YOLO.
 ```

 Running the application with the empty list of options yields the usage message given above and an error message.